When you start Qt Creator, it opens to the Welcome mode, where you can:

 Select the Cancel Build button to cancel the build.

 To specify whether to open the Compile Output pane on output when building applications, select Tools > Options > Build & Run > General, and then select the Open Compile Output pane when building check box.
+In the Limit build output to field, you can specify the maximum amount of build output lines to display in the pane.

 You can change the property values permanently in the code editor.